lando/hyperdrive/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
-about: Describe this issue template's purpose here.
+name: Other tasks
+about: Basically everything else

 ---

+Basically any other task or issue should go here.
+Try to frame it as a user story if it makes sense.